simply-logical/simply-logical/src/simply-logical.md

 [![Online](https://img.shields.io/badge/read-online-green.svg)](https://book.simply-logical.space)
 The online version of the book is hosted on [*GitHub Pages*](https://book.simply-logical.space).
 It is built with [Jupyter Book](https://jupyterbook.org/) and [SWISH](https://swish.swi-prolog.org/), the online version of [SWI-Prolog](https://swi-prolog.org/).
+It follows the structure of the original print version, with minor corrections and additions as explained in the {ref}`part:preface`.

 #### Citation ####
 ```BibTeX